Anita Hill Is Wellesley’s 2019 Commencement Speaker

 It is a Wellesley tradition that each graduating class considers the visionaries who most inspire them as they prepare to select the commencement speaker.
 The class of 2019 announced its choice on April 11 at the annual senior celebration.

-“Given the events of this year regarding the Kavanaugh trial and the rise of the #MeToo movement, we wanted to choose a speaker who not only continues to advocate for racial and gender rights, but was also an integral part to the very start of this fight,” Class Council co-presidents Alex Kew and Dominique Huang said in a statement.
+“Given the events of this year regarding the Kavanaugh confirmation hearings and the rise of the #MeToo movement, we wanted to choose a speaker who not only continues to advocate for racial and gender rights, but was also an integral part to the very start of this fight,” Class Council co-presidents Alex Kew and Dominique Huang said in a statement.
 “As we transition to the next phases of our lives, this is the message we wanted to leave with our class of 2019—to transcend expectations, carve out our own paths, and speak our truths even in the face of adversity, just like Anita Hill.”

 In her 1997 memoir, Speaking Truth to Power, Hill recounted her 1991 Congressional testimony against then-Supreme Court nominee Clarence Thomas.
 “Women who accuse men, particularly powerful men, of harassment are often confronted with the reality of the men’s sense that they are more important than women, as a group,” she wrote.